 • Undergraduate grade-point average of at least 3.0.

 • Graduate grade-point average of at least 3.5 or better.

 • Three letters of recommendation speaking to the applicant’s ability to complete doctoral-level work.

 • Transcripts from all post-secondary schools attended.

-• Recommendation by the doctoral faculty review group in at least two participating disciplines to admit the applicant.
+• Recommendation by the doctoral faculty review group in at least a participating primary discipline to admit the applicant (some primary disciplines require a co-discipline admission simultaneously).

 • Resume / vita.